varabyte/kobweb-intellij-plugin/README.md

 * Read the [official documentation](https://plugins.jetbrains.com/docs/intellij/developing-plugins.html)
 * *(Optional)* Install the [DevKit Plugin](https://plugins.jetbrains.com/plugin/22851-plugin-devkit)
+* Plugin source is located under the `plugin` subdirectory.

 The IntelliJ API surfaces an astounding number of extension hooks.
-To add your own custom logic, search for your desired extension point [here](https://plugins.jetbrains.com/docs/intellij/extension-point-list.html), implement it, and then register your implementation in the `resources/META-INF/plugin.xml` file.
+To add your own custom logic, search for your desired extension point [here](https://plugins.jetbrains.com/docs/intellij/extension-point-list.html), implement it, and then register your implementation in the plugin's `resources/META-INF/plugin.xml` file.

 The IntelliJ codebase is unfortunately not the most well documented, especially some of the older parts, so usually the